Fact: A Win for Customers, Communities and Associates

 Fact

-Kroger will invest $500 million in lower prices4 and has a proven track record of lowering prices following other transactions, such as Harris Teeter and Roundy's5.
+Kroger will invest $1 billion in lower prices4 and has a proven track record of lowering prices following other transactions, such as Harris Teeter and Roundy's5.
 This deal will ultimately benefit consumers as they will have access to more choices and lower prices.

 Myth